Ice Bath Calories Burned Calculator

 Medical Disclaimer

-This calculator provides estimates only and should not be considered medical advice.
-Ice baths and cold exposure therapy may not be suitable for everyone, especially individuals with cardiovascular conditions, respiratory issues, or other health concerns.
-Consult with a healthcare professional before beginning any cold therapy regimen, especially if you have pre-existing health conditions.
+This calculator provides estimates for informational purposes only and is not a substitute for professional medical advice.
+Cold exposure therapy carries risks, including hypothermia, cardiovascular stress, and cold shock response.
+Consult with a healthcare provider before beginning any cold therapy regimen, especially if you have pre-existing health conditions.

 References

-- Cold Water Immersion: Physiological Responses and Possible Use for Recovery After Exercise - A comprehensive review of physiological responses to cold water immersion and its applications in sports recovery.
+- Cold Water Immersion: Physiological Responses and Possible Use for Recovery - A comprehensive review of physiological responses to cold water immersion and its applications for recovery.

-- Human physiological responses to cold exposure: Acute responses and acclimatization to prolonged exposure - Detailed analysis of human physiological adaptations to cold exposure, including metabolic changes.
+- Human physiological responses to cold exposure: Acute responses and acclimatization to prolonged exposure - Detailed analysis of how the human body responds to cold exposure and adapts over time.

 - The effects of cold water immersion on power output during repeated sprint exercise - Research on the effects of cold water immersion on athletic performance and recovery.